manasbir/sqrt-optimizooooooor/README.md

 the two main methods (newton and babylonian method) for squareroots generally work the same way, with the same convergence rate. (will test to confirm)

+they are the same kek, but only for when you are looking for sqrts

 https://en.wikipedia.org/wiki/Methods_of_computing_square_roots

 alot of the work is to do with the guesses, and we will steal that off